 Bringing a new GMO to market involves extensive safety and environmental review by regulatory bodies around the world.
-More than 70 government bodies globally review and regulate GMOs.
-In many countries, multiple agencies are involved in the regulation of GMOs.
-More than 90 government bodies globally review and approve GMOs1.
+More than 70 governments globally review and regulate GMOs.
 In the United States, agencies including U.S. Department of Agriculture (USDA), Environmental Protection Agency (EPA) and Food and Drug Administration (FDA) review GMOs.

-As of 2013, GMOs are grown, imported and/or used in 70 countries2.
+As of 2013, GMOs are grown, imported and/or used in 70 countries.
 Each of these countries has its own rigorous certification process.